 DIY eradication of rats and mice just won’t cut it – that is why it is imperative to call on the experts.

 Living in Africa means that we live alongside a whole host of bugs inside and outside the home.
-Some insects are so problematic that the only way we can eradicate these is by calling on the experts to take care of the problem and for expert advice.
+Some are beneficial bugs but some insects are so problematic that the only way we can eradicate these is by calling on the experts to take care of the problem and for expert advice.

 Predatory insects kill other insects and eat their victim’s bodies.
 Spiders, predatory beetles such as ladybird beetles, ant lions, ants, praying mantis, wasps, predatory flies, lacewings, predatory mites and nematodes are some significant predatory insects.

 These insects are not only pretty to look at – they are pretty awesome little warriors in the garden, too.

 Ladybugs can eat up to sixty problematic aphids in a single day and nurture and protect plants from destructive insects.

 The praying mantis is a regal insect that cleans up the garden by killing insects that love to eat vegetables; it is a good idea to keep these little hard-working soldiers to be as they are hard at work keeping problematic insects away.

 Spiders belong to the arachnid species and although many of us are afraid of these eight-legged creatures, they keep mosquitoes and other unwelcome insects under control.
 Obviously, there are some spider species that should not be left alone, such as the black widow spiders which are poisonous and could cause harm to humans and pets – call your specialist pest control expert to eradicate poisonous spiders.